“How can you know where you’re going

 I see these encounters as threads that weave our collective past into their present.
 And hopefully, their future as well.

-I have written an article about Living in an Extended Family previously, if you are interested in reading it.
+I have previously written an article about Living in an extended family, if you are interested in reading it.

 The (future) bridges we build